Visiting the Historic Sights and Christmas Market in Rothenburg ob der Tauber, Germany

 Friday – Saturday | 11:00 am – 8:00 pm

-The Rothenburg ob der Tauber Christmas Market stalls are located between Marketplatz, Grüner Markt and St. Jakob’s Church, as well as in the Atrium at Town Hall.
+The Rothenburg ob der Tauber Christmas Market stalls are located between Marketplatz, Grüner Markt and St. James Church, as well as in the Atrium at Town Hall.
 The market features 60+ stalls, although it felt much bigger.
 The market stalls sprawled down side streets, alleys, and alcoves.
 Where there wasn’t a stall, there was an adorable shop or a welcoming door front.
 Brass bands and other entertainers from the Rothenburg region perform daily on the stage at Grüner Markt.
 The mood is so incredibly festive!

 Above photos: Rothenburg ob der Tauber Christmas Market